-Patients who have taken Valsartan, Losartan, or Irebsartan, and have been diagnosed with cancer as a result, should read on to learn more about how they can hold the drug makers accountable.
+Patients who have taken Valsartan and have been diagnosed with cancer, as a result, should read on to learn more about how they can hold the drug makers accountable.

 The recalls began in July when the FDA found that some Valsartan products contained a potentially cancer-causing chemical.
 European regulators had already made the same discovery.
 The substance can form during manufacturing if the chemical reactions used to make the drug are not carefully controlled and monitored, the FDA said.

-Losartan and Valsartan are both made by Chinese manufacturer Zhejiang Huahai Pharmaceuticals, while Irbesartan is made by Indian pharmaceutical manufacturer Autobindo.
+Valsartan is made by Chinese manufacturer Zhejiang Huahai Pharmaceuticals.
 These recalls are a product of greater FDA scrutiny of foreign drug imports, but FDA warnings alone will not ensure safe medications.
 In a culture where the profit motive exists, drug companies must be held accountable to cutting corners and sacrificing consumer safety.

 Valsartan Cancer Lawsuits Filed Over These Possible Side Effects

 In addition to cancer, sources say these drugs carry the risk of: